About haemoglobin, iron and ferritin

 - Although you can give blood every 12 weeks, this may not be suitable for everyone, especially for our younger donors, women of child-bearing age, or donors who have had low haemoglobin and or iron in the past.
 If that’s true for you, consider donating less often or give plasma, which has a very small impact on iron.

 - If you’re planning for pregnancy, it’s especially important that you build and maintain healthy iron stores.
 Talk to your doctor about how best to manage your iron health in this situation.

 Taking iron supplements

-If you’re a woman aged 18-45 and donating blood, we recommend that you take a short course of iron supplements after your donation.
-For more information, check out the flyer below or browse these frequently asked questions if you're not sure about what iron supplements to take, or when.
+If you’re a female donor aged 18-45 and donating blood, we recommend that you take a short course of iron supplements after your donation.

 - You’ve recommended iron supplements to me.
 Can I use a multivitamin instead?